Pente: Invention

 Gary Gabrel invented Pente while working as a dishwasher at Hideaway Pizza, in Stillwater, Oklahoma.
-He took the job while in College at Oklahoma state university in order to pay room and board, and would play games there with his coworkers, such as Go, Checkers, and the Gomoku family of games.
+He took the job while in college at Oklahoma State University to pay room and board, and would play games there with his coworkers, such as Go, Checkers, and the Gomoku family of games.
 The latter in particular stood out to him, and he noted that it had all the qualities necessary to make a great product.
 Gabrel, taking the features that appealed to him, used them to invent Pente, increasing the board size, reducing the complexity, and speeding up the game to "fit the western lifestyle."

 Ninuki-Renju, the variant from the Gomoku family of games most similar to Pente, is played on the intersections of a 15x15 board with black and white stones.
-It allows captures of pairs like Pente, but has complex opening rules and first player restrictions, such as requiring exactly five stones in a row to win, and restricting the first player from forming open double threes.
+It allows captures of pairs like Pente but has complex opening rules and first player restrictions, such as requiring exactly five stones in a row to win, and restricting the first player from forming open double threes.